kbaseincubator/kbase-ds-widget-tool/docs/creating-dynamic-service-for-widgets.md

     E.g. this

     ```shell
-    ./Taskfile check-module $(find $(cd ..; pwd) -maxdepth 1 -name yourusernameSomeService)
+    ./Taskfile check-module $(find $(cd ..; pwd) -maxdepth 1 -name yourusernameYourModuleName)
     ```

     or

     ```shell
-    export MODULE_DIR=$(find $(cd ..; pwd) -maxdepth 1 -name yourusernameSomeService)
+    export MODULE_DIR=$(find $(cd ..; pwd) -maxdepth 1 -name yourusernameYourModuleName)
     ./Taskfile check-module $MODULE_DIR
     ```

-    should work on most POSIX compliant systems if `yourusernameSomeService` and `ds-widget-tool` were placed in the same project directory (i.e. they are sibling directories.)
+    should work on most POSIX compliant systems if `yourusernameYourModuleName` and `ds-widget-tool` were placed in the same project directory (i.e. they are sibling directories.)

     In any case, you should see something like this:

     ```shell
-     % ./Taskfile check-module $$MODULE_DIR
+     % ./Taskfile check-module $MODULE_DIR

-    Using service directory /Users/erikpearson/Work/KBase/2023/service-widget/practice/yourusernameSomeService
+    Using service directory /Users/erikpearson/Work/KBase/2023/service-widget/practice/yourusernameYourModuleName

     ⓘ Analyzing module directory ...

     ✅ "kbase.yml" successfully loaded
-    ✅ The service module "eapearsonWidgetDemo7" is not a dynamic service and will need to be converted
+    ✅ The service module "eapearsonWidgetDemo7" is not a dynamic service and will be converted

     ⓘ Module name        : eapearsonWidgetDemo7
     ⓘ Module description : A KBase module